sciabarracom/CounterGo/README.md

+A modified version of Counter to build as a Go OpenWhisk action

 # Counter
 Counter is a free, open-source chess engine, implemented in [Go](https://golang.org/).
 Counter supports standard UCI (universal chess interface) protocol.